swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 ## Motivation

-Noncopyable structs and enums are intended to express value types for which it is not meaningful to have multiple copies of a value.
+Noncopyable structs and enums are intended to express value types for which it is not meaningful to have multiple copies of the same value.

 Support for noncopyable generic types was omitted from SE-0390.
 For example, `Optional` could not be instantiated with a noncopyable type,